Mid Century Bungalow Living Room: Get The Look! (Plus my design process)

 Airbnb: Eco Luxury Farmhouse Oasis

-So stop, then look at what you've gathered.
-Hone in your inspiration to about 4 of your fav images for each room, and then get away from Pinterest for a hot minute.
+So close down Instagram and stop, then look at what you've gathered.
+Hone in your inspiration to about 4 of your favorite images for each room, and then get away from the internet for a hot minute.

-Your 4 fav images all pulled together in yummy goodness are what make up an inspiration board or MoodBoard, as I call them.
-I pull them together into one board in Powerpoint (or Canva) like this:
+Your 4 fave images all pulled together in yummy goodness are what make up an inspiration board or mood board.
+I pull them together into one board in Canva or PowerPoint like this:

 Okay, you're inspired.
 Now what?

-Once I feel I'm heading In the right direction with my audience in mind, in this case- The Most Amazing Airbnb Guest Ever, and my style, I'll start to gather a better sense of the physical space I have to work with.
+Once I feel I'm heading In the right direction with my audience in mind and my style, I'll start to gather a better sense of the physical space I have to work with.
 For the living room, what are my furniture layout options?
-How much furniture do I need and what sizes will work best for the specific room.
+How much furniture do I need and what sizes will work best for the specific room?

-Now I gather field measurements and draw some quick floor plans of the space playing around with furniture sizing and configurations.
-(For quick and easy floor plans, try Floor Planner OR just use graph paper and pencil!
+Now I gather field measurements and draw some quick floor plans of the space to play around with furniture sizing and configurations.
+(For quick and easy floor plans, try Floor Planner OR just use graph paper and pencil!)

 It's budget spreadsheet time!!
 This is truly one of my favorite things to do!!
 Insert the jazz hands. 🤗